 It must be:

 Bill paying seems simple.
 You receive a bill; you pay it.
 However, a healthy bill pay component needs to have checks and balances as part of the process because of the impact large bills can have on the church’s bank account.

 We suggest having at least two sets of eyes on each bill before it is paid.
 One person checks to see that the bill is accurate, and the other checks to see that money is in the bank and that there will be no cash flow issues.
-Platforms like Bill.com can help create automatic approval processes that are automated and trackable.
+Platforms like BILL (formerly Bill.com) can help create automatic approval processes that are automated and trackable.